-Most importantly, after one week of continuous work, you have developed a writing habit.
-That is what you wanted so badly right?
-Jerry method really works if it looks so simple.
+Most importantly, you have developed a writing habit after one week of continuous work.
+That is what you wanted so badly, right?
+The Jerry method works if it looks so simple.

 So, don’t waste a second.
 Just start writing today and follow this excellent Jerry method.

-It does not matter how good your words or how many words you write every day.
-You just have to stick to your writing goal and try not to break the chain.
+It does not matter how good your words are or how many words you write daily.
+You must stick to your writing goal and try not to break the chain.

 First, develop a writing habit.
 Then you can think about the words, writing style, and how to become a good writer.

 My goal is 500 words per day, but still, I’m struggling to write my 500 words sometimes.
 The most important thing is I do not give up.

 Maybe you work two jobs, or you have kids.
 So, 500 words is an impossible goal.
 I understand that.
 What you have to do is set the most realistic goal for you.
-It doesn’t matter your goal is to write 100 words or 500 words per day.
+Whether your goal is to write 100 words or 500 words per day doesn’t matter.

-If you wanna build a writing habit, you just have to stick to your goal.
+If you want to build a writing habit, you have to stick to your goal.

-First few days, you might not be able to achieve your writing goal and take hours to write the first 100 words.
+First few days, you might not be able to achieve your writing goal, and it takes hours to write the first 100 words.
 It feels like an impossible goal.
 Don’t worry!
 Even the best writers have gone through this pain.
 Just stay calm and keep going.

 But, after a few weeks, it becomes much easier.
 I feel more comfortable doing it, and the process becomes much faster.

-You get a better sense of how you start your article and finish.
+You get a better sense of how you start and finish your article.
 You feel like you have something to write every day.

 Knowing you have progressed over time makes a huge difference in your writing.
 The sensation you feel when you have achieved your goal is priceless.
 I want you to feel that.